I have waited for thy salvation, O LORD

 He that believeth on him is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God.

-If we believe on Jesus Christ, then we will take up our cross daily and live for Him.
-That means to die to self and our desires, and to live for Him.
-We give our lives to Him, because He loved us so much that He gave His Life for us.
+If we believe in Jesus Christ, then we will take up our cross daily and live for Him.
+That means dying to self and our desires, and living for Him.
+We give our lives to Him—because He loved us so much that He gave His life for us.

 If we love God, then we will keep His Commandments.
 We know that those who live in sin will perish.